tomer-ben-david/jekynewage.github.io/_posts/2017/2017-08-08-scala-terminology-part03-functor.md

 1. **Relationships** with other words.
 1. **Attitude** or mood of the speaker.
-1. Signal strutural **Relationships** that words have to one another.
+1. Signal structural **Relationships** that words have to one another.
 1. **Glue** that holds sentences together.

 So functors represent releationships between words and glue sentences.
 Now let's see what functor means in our context, Functional Programming that is.